Galls in gardens

 By Peter Shirley British Plant Gall Society reviewed by Steve Head

 Many garden plants are hosts to gall-causing insects, mites and fungi.
-Their galls are often complex and colourful and often harmless, although some can be serious pests of fruit and vegetables.
-Many can easily be identified (see references and images below) and learning to find and recognise them opens up a new dimension for wildlife gardeners.
+Their galls are often complex and colourful and generally harmless, although some such as Taphrina padi (see below) and Agrobacterium tumefascians (which causes crown galls) can be serious pests of fruit and vegetables.
+On the other hand the Rhyzobium root galls of legumes are responsible for the nitrogen enrichment of soils associated with the family.
+A lot of galls can easily be identified (see references and images below) and learning to find and recognise them opens up a new dimension for wildlife gardeners.

 The main groups of mite and insect gall-causers are eriophyid mites, gall midges

 and gall wasps

 .
 Other insect gall causers include some psyllids

 , flies other than midges, beetles

 .
 Galls are found on trees and shrubs and on many herbaceous plants, including grasses and ferns.
 They come in a wide variety of forms and sizes and may be very prominent or very obscure.
 Insect and mite causers are wholly or partly enclosed by their galls, which provide them with nutrition as well as shelter and protection while they develop.

 Most gall-causers are associated with particular species or genera of host plants.
 Well known examples include oak apples, robin’s pincushions on wild roses, nail galls on maples, limes and other trees, and red bean galls on willows and sallows.